skmuddamsetty/ds-and-algos/index.md

 /**
  * @param {number[][]} grid
  * @return {number}
- * Better than naive solution
- */
-var countNegatives_sol_2 = function (grid) {
+ * Better than naive solution and taking the advantage of the fact that the grid is in sorted manner */ var countNegatives_sol_2 = function (grid) {
   let row = 0;